jdtournier/simple_build/README.md

   up to date relative to the headers it depends on, but ignore all *system* headers.

-#### Invoking the oop_build script
+#### Invoking the build script

-Make sure your working directory is the folder containing your code, then simply type `oop_build`.
+Make sure your working directory is the folder containing your code, then simply type `build`.
 The default action is to build the executables (i.e. compile the .cpp files and link the resulting objects).

-The `oop_build` script also accepts these special commands as the first (non-optional) argument:
+The `build` script also accepts these special commands as the first (non-optional) argument:

 - `help`:  print this help page
 - `run`:   build and if successful, run the resulting executable, passing any remaining arguments to the executable.
+Note that if the projet includes multiple executables, each executable will be invoked in turn with the arguments provided.
 - `clean`: remove all files (the executable and all objects).

-The `oop_build` script also accepts the following options (when used with the 'run' command, these should appear before the 'run' keyword):
+The `build` script also accepts the following options (when used with the 'run' command, these should appear before the 'run' keyword):

-- `-debug`: create code suitable for debugging (best to run `oop_build clean` beforehand to clear out any optimised temporaries).
+- `-debug`:   create code suitable for debugging (best to run `build clean` beforehand to clear out any optimised temporaries).
 - `-verbose`: print out additional information about what the script is doing, including the executables detected, each intermediate file's dependencies, whether why each file needs to be updated, and why.

 #### Customising the build